Top Camino Starting Points

 Starting from Siena

 The enchanting city of Siena offers a splendid beginning to the Via Francigena journey.
 Known for its stunning medieval architecture, exemplified by the iconic Piazza del Campo and the majestic Siena Cathedral, this Tuscan city is a feast for the senses.
-The route from Siena to Rome (225km/ 140 miles) is dotted with rolling hills, vineyards, and quintessential Tuscan landscapes, providing a challenging yet incredibly rewarding experience for pilgrims.
+The route from Siena to Rome (225km or 140 miles) is dotted with rolling hills, vineyards, and quintessential Tuscan landscapes, providing a challenging yet incredibly rewarding experience for pilgrims.
 Siena can serve as either the beginning or the conclusion of your Via Francigena adventure.

 Siena, Via Francigena